asdf-vm/asdf-ruby/README.md

 Check [asdf](https://github.com/asdf-vm/asdf) readme for instructions on how to install & manage versions of Ruby.

+Please make sure you have the required [system dependencies](https://github.com/rbenv/ruby-build/wiki#suggested-build-environment) installed before trying to install Ruby.

 When installing Ruby using `asdf install`, you can pass custom configure options with the [env vars supported by ruby-build](https://github.com/rbenv/ruby-build#custom-build-configuration).

+Under the hood, asdf-ruby uses [ruby-build](https://github.com/rbenv/ruby-build) to build and install Ruby, check its [README](https://github.com/rbenv/ruby-build/blob/master/README.md) for more information about build options and the [troubleshooting](https://github.com/rbenv/ruby-build/wiki#troubleshooting) wiki section for any issues encountered during installation of ruby versions.

 You may also apply custom patches before building with `RUBY_APPLY_PATCHES`, e.g.